 By delivering content to people who are already considering your brand, you increase your chances of conversion.

 YouTube Text Advertising: Display Ads and Overlay Ads

 If video ads aren’t your thing, you can still take advantage of YouTube as an advertising channel by creating text ads.
 Text ads are also a good way to compliment your video campaign by reinforcing your brand message.

-As with video campaigns, these ads are created and billed through Google AdWords, which makes management easy.
+As with video campaigns, these ads are created and billed through Google Ads, which makes management easy.